‘Duck Dynasty’s Bella Robertson Is Dating Lev Bure

 There’s just nothing quite like young love!

-According to Us Magazine, Bella Robertson, the 16-year-old daughter of Duck Dynasty stars Willie and Korie Robertson, is currently dating Candace Cameron Bure’s 18-year-old son, Lev Bure.
-But it appears that the relationship is not super new, as the couple have been posting photos of each other together as far back as February.
+According to Us Weekly, Bella Robertson, the 16-year-old daughter of Duck Dynasty stars Willie and Korie Robertson, is currently dating Candace Cameron Bure’s 18-year-old son, Lev Bure.
+But it appears that the relationship is not super new, as the couple have been posting photos of them together as far back as February.

 In a recent post on his Instagram account, Lev and Bella are all smiles as they pose together for a picture.
 Both teens look casual with Lev in a pair of jeans and a grey pullover while Bella is rocking jeans, a blue shirt, and a jean jacket.
 Both love birds are sporting a pair of sneakers.